 All contractors with physical or logical administrative access to the PKI facilities must either have appropriate clauses in their contract or sign a Confidentiality/Non-Disclosure Agreement before they are allowed access to PKI systems.
 Casual PKI staff and third party access that are not already covered by an existing contract (containing the Confidentiality Agreement) may be required to sign a Confidentiality Agreement before being granted limited access to information processing facilities.

-No contractor or unauthorised third party will have access to the sensitive and core functions of the PKI system.
+No unauthorised third party will have access to the sensitive and core functions of the PKI system.
 This includes, but is not exclusive to:

 changing a security parameter of one of the CA’s (such as CRL publishing),